North Dakota

 COPPA requires website operators and online services directed at children under 13 to obtain verifiable parental consent before collecting personal information.
 This federal law applies to all businesses operating in North Dakota that collect data from children online.

-North Dakota has attempted but not yet succeeded in passing comprehensive consumer privacy legislation.
-During the 2025 legislative session, a proposed bill would have prohibited the sale of a user's protected data without consent and authorized a private right of action with minimum damages.
+North Dakota has attempted but not yet enacted comprehensive consumer privacy legislation.
+During the 2025 legislative session (69th Legislative Assembly), a proposed bill would have prohibited the sale of a user's protected data without consent and authorized a private right of action with minimum damages.
 The bill did not advance through the legislative process.

-A previous attempt, HB 1330, proposed comprehensive data protection requirements but also failed to pass.
-As of March 2026, North Dakota remains one of the majority of states that has not enacted a comprehensive consumer data privacy law.
+A previous attempt, HB 1330, also proposed comprehensive data protection requirements but failed to pass.
+As of May 2026, North Dakota remains without a comprehensive consumer data privacy law.

-Businesses operating in North Dakota should monitor future legislative sessions, as national momentum toward comprehensive state privacy laws continues to grow.
-As of early 2026, twenty states have enacted comprehensive consumer privacy laws, increasing the likelihood that North Dakota will consider similar legislation in future sessions.
+Businesses operating in North Dakota should monitor the 70th Legislative Assembly (2027) and subsequent sessions, as national momentum toward comprehensive state privacy laws continues to grow.
+Twenty-two states had enacted comprehensive consumer privacy laws as of May 2026.

 How North Dakota Compares to Other States

-North Dakota's sectoral approach to data privacy differs significantly from states with comprehensive privacy laws.
+North Dakota's sectoral approach differs significantly from states with comprehensive privacy laws.
 Here is how the state compares on key provisions.

 | Feature | North Dakota | California (CCPA/CPRA) | Virginia (VCDPA) | Iowa (ICDPA) |